themondli/GROUP-18--SHADOWS-OF-DEATH/README.md

 # GROUP-18--SHADOWS-OF-DEATH
-This repository aims to share and build solid code through a story driven game quiz group project for COMP315.
-This repository will help understand how far we have come from our starting point and how much more we must do to get work done.
+This repository aims to share a documented story driven game quiz group project for COMP315W12025, following a young woman who got kidnapped by an unknown perpetuator after celebrating her 21st Birthday Party with her family and friends.
+The player, donning the role of the family's most trusted Private Investigator is tasked to answer a series of questions, coupled with clues to identify the kidnapped victim alive before the perpetuator ends it all under a limited time frame.